webdiscus/pug-loader/README.md

 }
 ```

-Use the object `myData` in pug template.
+Use the object `myData` in Pug template.

 ```pug
 html